h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

 server side applications necessary for the features of the GUI application to work with Asterisk.
 The client-side GUI apps are available now as web pages running AJAX scripted web pages(Firefox recommended)

+End-user Manuals for Agents and Managers are available from http://www.eflo.net

  ***** Description, Notes and Changelog below *****